dghubble/gologin/README.md

 <img src="https://storage.googleapis.com/dghubble/gologin-github.png">

 The `StateHandler` grants a temproary cookie with a random state value.
 The `LoginHandler` uses the state value and redirects to the AuthURL to ask the user to grant access.
 Later, an OAuth2 redirect is sent to the `CallbackHandler`.
-It validates the temporary state value against the OAuth2 state parameter and exchanges the auth code for an access Token.
+It validates the temporary state value against the OAuth2 state parameter and exchanges the auth code for an Token.
 Github fetches the User and adds it to the `ctx`.
 Then your success handler is called.

 ### Twitter OAuth1